googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 and `--annotation_output_dir [GCS_PATH]` where `[GCS_PATH]` is a path in a GCS bucket that your project owns.

-Variant annotation will start a separate Cloud Life Sciences pipeline to run the vep_runner.
-You can provide `--location` to specify the location to use for Cloud Life Sciences API.
+Variant annotation will start separate multiple Batch jobs to run the vep_runner, the number of Batch jobs depend on both the size of your input files and the value you set for [`--number_of_runnables_per_job`](#details).
+You can provide `--location` to specify the location to use for Cloud Batch.
 If not provided, it will default to `us-central1`.
 The compute region will come from the `--region` flag passed from docker.